My Story

 2. Instead of ignoring our finances, we made a schedule to review the state of our money

-3. We just got started, even if it was with a small step – the key was the start getting momentum
+3. We just got started, even if it was with a small step – the key was to start getting momentum

 Learning about personal finances isn’t hard, but don’t get me wrong – it isn’t easy either.